-This policy meets the requirements of the UK GDPR and the DPA 2018.
-It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and the ICO's code of practice for subject access requests.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR and guidance from the Department for Education for Education (DfE) on Generative artificial intelligence in education.

-It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.
+It also reflects the ICO's guidance for the use of surveillance cameras and personal information.